Ettore1024/MetaGeSimAMR/README.md

 where `out/` is the directory of the CAMISIM output the user wants to create, while `path_to_population/.../` is the path to the folder containing the two input files.

+To check if the **MetaGeSim-AMR** tool works properly, a test run can be launched with the following command:

+   snakemake scripts/tests/input_population/out --use-conda

 In case the user only wants to use the CAMISIM part (with its input files already written), he/she can choose to use the command above (where only the rule `camisim` will be called) or the following one:

     python metagenomesimulation.py path_to_config/.../config.ini